 Resetting your password is not complicated if you know your Apple ID.
 However, if you forgot what it is, you can go to Apple’s website and look it up.

-How to reset your Apple ID password on iOS
+How to reset your Apple ID password on iPhone and iPad

 Enter your device’s passcode and the new password.